cyber-carpentry/group6/README.md

 * Binder for interactively testing scripts.

 There are 3 methods that can be followed to reproduce the papers results:
-* All 3 methods will need that you can clone this github to your local machine.
+* All 3 methods will need that you can clone this github to your local machine. (git clone https://github.com/cyber-carpentry/group6.git)
-* Step 1: Reproducibility sorted based on ease of execution
+## Method 1: Snakemake with Docker Images
   * Run snakemake easy or hard
   * Build your own docker and run it combined (images and run them)
   * Commands follow those (inputs and outputs) complete process